romanpauk/dingo/docs/architecture/registration-and-resolution.md

 converts it to the requested shape.

-The static path uses the same binding model and conversion rules, but it selects from a validated compile-time binding source instead of a mutable runtime factory map.
+The static path uses the same binding model and conversion rules, but it selects from a validated compile-time binding source instead of mutable runtime binding state.

 ## Local `bindings<...>` Overlays